 Between the gleaming fantasies in seed catalogs and the mishmashed cornucopia that is a full-blown summer garden stand the tiny kernels known as seeds.
 Seed starting is the first — and therefore most important — task of the gardener's year.
 Unless you go to the expense of buying all your garden plants (which will severely restrict your varietal choices) or simply wait for the weather to warm up enough to sow everything directly in the ground (which will severely curtail the length of your growing season), you'll want to start many of your future foods and flowers indoors, in containers, under close personal supervision.

-Walker and Olivia are both biodynamic/French intensive gardeners: They trained in the Santa Cruz garden program begun by BFI's founder, Alan Chadwick.
+Walker and Olivia are both devotees of biodynamic/French intensive gardening: They trained in the Santa Cruz garden program begun by BFI's founder, Alan Chadwick.
 While they've adapted "the method" to suit their own needs and experiences, they still rely heavily on this sensitive, natural system of gardening.
 And one highly worthwhile part of that heritage is making their own planting materials.

 So if you're going to follow in the Abels' seed-starting steps, the first thing you'll need to do is to make wooden seed trays.
 Sturdy and inexpensive, the Abels' boxes are made from cedar or redwood (both species resist rotting and are less likely than other woods to harbor diseases).

 All you have to do is nail together sides of 3-inch-wide wood and then nail on some bottom slats, leaving 1/8 -inch gaps between the lower boards so excess water can drain out.
 Our growers generally construct their flats to measure 12-by-24 inches.
 Don't make yours much bigger — a tray full of plants and wet soil can get pretty heavy!